tristanbob/barton/README.md

 ## Features

-- Validate OCI configuration before proceeding.
-- Validate NSG rules CSV file format and contents.
+- Validate configuration and NSG rules CSV file
 - Display planned NSG rule additions with colored output for clarity.
 - Confirm with the user before applying changes to the NSG.
 - Add NSG rules in batches to accommodate API request limits.